-Help do your part to keep our local waterways clean!
+Help to keep our local waterways clean!

 Where does rainwater go when it hits the ground?
 If it falls on a vegetated surface such as your yard, a garden, or a forest, most of the water is absorbed by the soil or plants and is returned to the water cycle (see link below).
 If it falls on an impervious surface such as a road or a driveway, it runs off to local streams and waterways.